-Implementation Status Deviations from "the Evaluation Item No Summary Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons terms in the contract with its clients and relevant regulations to assure clients' rights and offer quality service; Set up relevant policy to handling customer complaints, in order to protect consumers. (h) Liability insurance for the directors: the company has purchased liability insurance for directors and managers.
+Implementation Status Deviations from "the Evaluation Item Yes No Summary Corporate Governance Best- Practice Principles for TWSE/TPEx Listed terms in the contract with its clients and relevant regulations to assure clients' rights and offer quality service; Set up relevant policy to handling customer complaints, in order to protect consumers. (h) Liability insurance for the directors: the company has purchased liability insurance for directors and managers.
 The company's "liability insurance for directors" has been revealed on the Market Observation Post System according to relevant laws. (i) Current directors and general managers of the company are the important decision-making and management talents of the company.
 The company has drawn up an appropriate succession plan.
 After long-term work rotation training, Mr. LIU, HSIEN-WEN the general manager of Electronics Cooling Division was promoted as Company general manager on June 1, 2020.
+Companies" and Reasons

-- (9) Please offer illustrations improvement on the aspects pointed out by the evaluation of governance by Taiwan Stock Exchange TWSE and explanation for matters and measures as prioritized items to improve. : - A. In the 9th Corporate Governance Evaluation in 2022, the company's improvement is excerpted as follows: - 1.
-The management team regularly reports relevant information of stakeholders to the board of directors. - B. Prioritize improvement and measures for unscored indicators as follows: - 1.
-Planing to edit a corporate social responsibility report in the future.
+- (9) Please offer illustrations improvement on the aspects pointed out by the evaluation of governance by Taiwan Stock Exchange TWSE and explanation for matters and measures as prioritized items to improve. : - A. In the 10th Corporate Governance Evaluation in 2023, the company's improvement is excerpted as follows: - 1.
+Develop risk management policies and procedures approved by the board of directors, and report operations to the board of directors at least once a year. - 2.
+Formulate intellectual property rights management regulations and report the implementation status to the board of directors at least once a year. - B. Prioritize improvement and measures for unscored indicators as follows: - 1.
+Plan to prepare a sustainability report in the future. - 2.
+The Company will continue to promote the policy of diversifying board members.
+It is expected that the board of directors will be re-elected at the expiration of its term, and plans to include at least one female director.